 Developing Places People Love

-Established in 2000, MOMA Modern Land is an award-winning developer of commercial and luxury residential real estate projects that have earned an international reputation for quality, sustainability, innovation, and forward-thinking design.
+Established in 2000, MOMA Modern Land (Stock Code: 1107 HK) is an award-winning developer of commercial and luxury residential real estate projects that have earned an international reputation for quality, sustainability, innovation, and forward-thinking design.
 As China’s largest green developer, they have achieved significant financial and commercial success.

 MOMA Modern Land builds technologically advanced, sustainable buildings and communities that help address environmental issues.
 Their designs promote thriving, multigenerational neighbourhoods with housing available for all.
 The result is a home that offers comfort and luxury, “smart” technology, and an environmentally-friendly footprint.

 Driven by their desire to create a sustainable global future, MOMA Modern Land developments can be found in every major city throughout China.
 MOMA Modern Land now owns more than 100 patents and continues to invest in green building technologies and energy-efficient systems.

 To date, MOMA Modern Land has developed more than 250 million square feet of award-winning, green projects.